Enable Stock Conversion

 Link to section

-A seller often stocks a product in the received or stocking unit and sells the product in different sale units.
-For example, a restaurant purchases and stocks a wine in bottles, but sells the wine by the bottle or by the glass.
-In this example, a bottle is the stocking unit and also a sale unit.
+In the restaurant example, a bottle is the stocking unit and also a sale unit.
 On the other hand, a glass is only another sale unit.

 Link to section

-1. Create a product with stockable and sellable-only variations
+1. Add an item with stockable and sellable-only variations

 The category of the item, as referenced by {"category_id": "JXVXTYYDLZRPXMQ7SMNJXVVG"}, refers to wine for sale at the seller locations.